james-jw/mongodb-rest-api/README.md

       </tr>
     </tbody></table>

+    All operators with the exception of the <code>$lt; and ></code> can be passed multiple values.
+You can either provide the param multiple times or as a single string with values seperated with the | character.

     <h3>Boolean Operators</h3>

     Boolean operators can be used to group conditions and create more complex expressions.
 Boolean operators accept two parameters.
 First, the {path} and additionally an optional {group-index} parameter.
 If not index is provided, it is assumed to be against group 0.
 They follow the pattern: